bernardjhuang/gamerunnersnews/_posts/2014-10-13-top-summoners-1.md

 1) We can position ourselves better.
 This is EXTREMELY important for AD Carries as positioning is argueably the most important factor for AD Carries.
 If we are squishy but have lots of damage, we want to be in the perfect position to optimize damage output while avoiding damage.
 Repositioning on the third phase of Auto Attack will help us consistently adjust our positioning to maximize our potential as a carry.

 2) We can kite (run while hitting) without losing any Attack Speed and damage output.
 For example, if an Assassin is chasing us, we can move backwards or sideways during the third phase of Auto Attack, and then shoot back.
 This allows us to avoid being hit at no cost.

-Here's a good example of SKT1 Piglet kiting TSM Dyrus and TSM Reginald:
+Here's a good example of some kiting by Hi Im Gosu:

-<iframe width="560" height="315" src="//www.youtube.com/embed/oXFDaqeI4Lc?start=102" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/tsih-Zsl4w0?start=229" frameborder="0" allowfullscreen></iframe>

 3) We can dodge skillshots.
 CLG Doublelift often weaves left and right during the third phase of his Auto Attack to maximize dodging against spells:

-<iframe width="560" height="315" src="//www.youtube.com/embed/HrtOLPV1ZMo?start=221" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/embed/HrtOLPV1ZMo?start=228" frameborder="0" allowfullscreen></iframe>

 4) We can chase better.
 If we were to just right click our opposing target, our Champion would freeze during the third phase of Auto Attack.
 Therefore, we want to manually click our Champion to move forward until the Animation Delay phase ends, and continue hitting.

 <iframe width="420" height="315" src="//www.youtube.com/embed/zuxv-3XHIDQ" frameborder="0" allowfullscreen></iframe>

 Here, I manually had Varus cancel Animation Delay to chase.
 By doing so, I was able to keep nearly in melee range.
-However, towards the end, I stopped cancelling Animation Delay.
+However, towards the end, I stopped canceling Animation Delay.
 Notice how far Soraka got when I stopped manually chasing!

 ## Cancel Animation Delay Via Casting